-The phrase “silo effect” might sound a little eerie at first, like the plot of a creepy sci-fi movie that takes place on a farm.
+The phrase “silo effect” might sound a little eerie at first, like the result of a creepy sci-fi movie that takes place on a farm.
 But what is it, really?

-The silo effect occurs when separate departments or teams within an organization don’t communicate effectively with each other – and productivity suffers because of it.
+The silo effect occurs when separate departments or teams within an organization don’t have a system to communicate effectively with each other – and productivity suffers because of it.
 One quintessential example of the silo effect is when two departments are working on practically identical initiatives, but neither of them is even aware of what the other is doing.

 Despite the fact that employees are more technologically interconnected than ever before, the silo effect continues to be a problem in offices of all types.
 Don’t believe it?
 Check out these stats: